dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 AddChart versus AddChart2

-Here’s the official syntax of the AddChart method (which is compatible with Excel
+Here's the official syntax of the AddChart method (which is compatible with Excel

 2007 and later):

 .AddChart(Type, Left, Top, Width, Height)

-Here’s the syntax of the AddChart2 method (which is compatible only with Excel
+Here's the syntax of the AddChart2 method (which is compatible only with Excel

 2013 and later versions):